MikeyLHolm/F-Secure/README.md

 ## My solution

-My goal was to make monitor flexible and modular.
+My goal was to make monitor easy to read, flexible and modular.
+Small functions without many purposes for each.
 I chose Python due it being the most familiar language for me after C plus the insane versatility and simplicity.
 I'm not familiar with the various logging options in Python so I decided to do it by writing simple file with the necessary information.
+It will log every response but only non-200 reponses are written in terminal as anomalies.

 I decided to store needed response data in a object.
-I felt its easier to manipulate the data later when its already in an object.
+I felt its easier to manipulate the data later if the needs change when its already in an object.
 And its lots cleaner as well.

 Setuping program can be done at config.ini.